Babi Yar

-Babi Yar (Note: The English-language spelling of key locations in this article has been in flux in recent years; this article uses the traditional English spelling of the specific site [Babi Yar versus the local Babyn Yar], but now favors the local Kyiv for the spelling of the nearby major city [versus the previously-English-favored Kiev].) (Бабий Яр) or Babyn Yar (Бабин Яр) is a ravine in the Ukrainian capital Kyiv and a site of massacres carried out by Nazi Germany's forces during its campaign against the Soviet Union in World War II.
+Babi Yar (Note: The English-language spelling of key locations in this article has been in flux in recent years circa 2026; this article uses the traditional English spelling of the specific site [Babi Yar versus the local Babyn Yar], but now favors the local Kyiv for the spelling of the nearby major city [versus the previously-English-favored Kiev].) (Бабий Яр) or Babyn Yar (Бабин Яр) is a ravine in the Ukrainian capital Kyiv and a site of massacres carried out by Nazi Germany's forces during its campaign against the Soviet Union in World War II.
 The first and best documented of the massacres took place on 29–30 September 1941, in which some 33,771 Jews were murdered.
-Other victims of massacres at the site included Soviet prisoners of war, communists and Romani people.
+Other victims of massacres at the site included Soviet prisoners of war, communists and Romanies.
 It is estimated that a total of between 100,000 and 150,000 people were murdered at Babi Yar during the German occupation.

-The decision to murder all the Jews in Kiev was made by the German military governor Generalmajor Kurt Eberhard, the Police Commander for Army Group South, SS-Obergruppenführer Friedrich Jeckeln, and the Einsatzgruppe C Commander Otto Rasch.
+The decision to murder all the Jews in Kyiv was made by the German military governor Generalmajor Kurt Eberhard, the Police Commander for Army Group South, SS-Obergruppenführer Friedrich Jeckeln, and the Einsatzgruppe C Commander Otto Rasch.
 Sonderkommando 4a as the sub-unit of Einsatzgruppe C, along with the aid of the SD and Order Police battalions with the Ukrainian Auxiliary Police backed by the Wehrmacht, carried out the orders.
 Sonderkommando 4a and the 45th Battalion of the German Order Police conducted the shootings.
 Servicemen of the 303rd Battalion of the German Order Police at this time guarded the outer perimeter of the execution site.

 The massacre was the largest mass-murder by the Nazi regime during the campaign against the Soviet Union, and it has been called "the largest single massacre in the history of the Holocaust" to that particular date.
 It is only surpassed overall by the later October 1941 Odessa massacre of more than 50,000 Jews (committed by German and Romanian troops), and by Aktion Erntefest of November 1943 in occupied Poland with 42,000–43,000 victims.